Career Planning and Major Exploration

 - Advisement on your self-reflection and career planning

-- Assistance with résumé and cover letter composition
+- Assistance with résumé and cover letter composition; access to Reference Guides relating to career readiness

 - Connections to alumni and other professional mentors through whom to conduct informational interviews